KhaireyNouhe/rDUINOScope-Adafruit3.5-ILI9341-New-GUI/README.md

 # Update Friday 10/4/2020 (Fayrouz Update With ILI9341):
 * The new version is built on the SdFat Library.
 * It uses a modified version of marekburiak-ILI9341_due library that has been modified specially for this project.
-* New Graphical User Interface has been developed.
+* New Graphical User Interface has been developed,Inspired by Dessislav Gouzgounov.
 * Corrected Solar System Objects bug from last update.
+Thanks to (Aitor Plazaola Alcerreca) From the rDUINOScope Support Group.
 * Support for Stellarium Mobile Plus has been added.
 # Hardware Changes:
 * Support for PHD2 Autoguiding has been added.
+Thanks to the project by https://github.com/kevinferrare/arduino-st4
 * A third stepper motor has been added for focus control.
 * An Optional DFRobot Mp3 Player has been added for future upgrade.
 * Consider the new Wiring Diagram for Hardware Changes!